Starting a Gardening Business

 For example; I worked at a tiny little greenhouse nursery where they operated only in the early spring through summer, selling primarily mothers day baskets and bedding plants, vegetable starts and basket stuffers.

 While I was there I started planting up small hanging baskets that had been discarded as too small, wired on a wiggly twig, and they sold like hotcakes.
+I planted them with mixed Sedum grown from seed, but you could use any kind of drought tolerant plant such as Sempervivum, the hens and chicks plant.

 Got a horse or other animals already on your homestead?
 Collect the manure and soiled bedding and make compose to sell.